Mutikedzi/EEE4022S-Simulations/README.md

 # EEE4022S-Simulations

-To get the combined results, run the coresponding codes first(arrival splitting and service splitting) for each parameter being changed.
-The codes are named according ti the parameters n=being changed.
-After running the codes, the combined results are afound by running the following codes on comand window:
+To get the combined results, run the corresponding codes first(arrival splitting and service splitting) for each parameter being changed.
+The codes are named according to the parameters n=being changed.
+After running the codes, the combined results are found by running the following codes on command window:

-New Call arrival Rate  Ploting
+New Call Arrival Rate  Ploting
 Probabilities

 figure;